Ruslan Medzhitov

-Ruslan Maksutovich Medzhitov (born March 12, 1966) is a professor of immunobiology at Yale School of Medicine, a member of Yale Cancer Center, and a Howard Hughes Medical Institute investigator.
+Ruslan Medzhitov (born March 12, 1966) is a professor of immunobiology and dermatology at the Yale School of Medicine, and an investigator at the Howard Hughes Medical Institute.
 His research focuses on the analysis of the innate immune system, inflammatory response, innate control of the adaptive immunity, and host-pathogen interactions.

-On April 27, 2010, he was elected to the US National Academy of Sciences.
+In 2010, he was elected to the National Academy of Sciences, and in 2017 he was named Sterling Professor.

 Biography

 Ruslan Medzhitov was born in 1966 in Tashkent.
 He earned a Bachelor of Science at Tashkent State University before going on to pursue a PhD in biochemistry at Moscow State University.
 In 1992 he read an article by Charles Janeway about a hypothetical flip-flop triggered innate immunity.

 Before coming to Yale, he was a fellow in the laboratory of Russell Doolittle at the University of California, San Diego.
-A graduate student with no special immunological training, he realized that it was necessary to find pattern-recognizing receptors and was determined to do so.
-He wrote to Janeway about his desire to work on this topic, but he did not immediately accept him into his laboratory.
 He did his post-doctoral training with Janeway at Yale University School of Medicine from 1994 to 1999.